Chauncey Rivers: Baltimore Ravens

-Rivers was signed by the Baltimore Ravens as an undrafted free agent following the 2020 NFL Draft.
+Rivers was signed by the Baltimore Ravens as an undrafted free agent following the 2020 NFL draft.
 He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Pittsburgh Steelers, and reverted to the practice squad after the game.
 On January 18, 2021, Rivers signed a reserve/futures contract with the Ravens.
 He was waived on August 4, 2021.

 Green Bay Packers

 On August 5, 2021, Rivers was claimed off waivers by the Green Bay Packers.

-In August, Rivers made the Packers’ initial 53-man roster.
-He was placed on injured reserve on October 7, 2021, with a torn ACL.
+On August 31, Rivers made the Packers' initial 53-man roster.
+He was placed on injured reserve on October 7, with a torn ACL.

 Houston Roughnecks

 On November 17, 2022, Rivers was drafted by the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).

+DC Defenders

+On February 28, 2024, Rivers signed with the DC Defenders of the United Football League (UFL).

+Birmingham Stallions

+On March 8, 2024, Rivers was traded to the Birmingham Stallions in exchange for offensive tackle Jahmir Johnson.
+He was waived on March 22, 2024.

+Winnipeg Blue Bombers

+On April 11, 2024, Rivers signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL).